zdisanto/Projects/README.md

 # Projects
-Projects I have created outside of class
+Projects I have created outside of class or am working on through a textbook/class online.